 Like a suit of armor for the modern era, there’s just something about a suit that makes you look and feel simultaneously powerful and refined.

-By contrast, the explosion of the online menswear industry over the past few years has made buying a well made and affordable suit online a lot easier.
+By contrast, the explosion of the online men’s fashion industry over the past few years has made buying a well made and affordable suit online a lot easier.

 Finding The Best Places to Buy Inexpensive Suits Online

-With dozens of online shops selling suits of varying (and in some cases, highly questionable) quality, it can be hard to identify which outlets offer suits that are both cost effective and well constructed.
+With dozens of online shops selling suits of varying (and in some cases, highly questionable) quality, it can be hard to figure out where to buy suits that are both cost effective and well constructed.

 Fortunately, that’s where this post comes in.

 Below are some of my favorite places to buy budget-friendly suits online, along with explanations about how to get the most value out of each outlet.